-Snapdoodle cuts through the remote learning blues.
+Snapdoodle cuts through the supply chain blues.
 Photo by Amber Fouts.

 The Madison Square Garden of Seattle novelty shops boasts an impressive collection of inspired creations, like a squishable “stress tardigrade,” “handerpants” (yes, hand underpants), and an Edvard Munch–inspired electronic noisemaker that emits all this year’s pent-up screams for you.